opsi-org/python-opsi/README.md

 be installed.

-The dependencies for your distribution can either be found in ``debian/control`` or ``rpm/python-opsi.spec``.
+The dependencies for your distribution can either be found in `debian/control` or `rpm/python-opsi.spec`.
 Please use your distributions recommended tool for the installation of these.

 Installing the depedencies on Ubuntu 12.04:

+Installing the depedencies via apt-get:
-  apt-get install lsb-release python-twisted-web python-twisted-conch \
-  python-magic python-crypto python-ldap python-newt \
-  python-pam python-openssl python-mysqldb python-sqlalchemy iproute \
-  duplicity python-m2crypto lshw python-dev python-ldaptor
+``apt-get install lsb-release python-twisted-web python-twisted-conch python-magic python-crypto python-ldap python-newt python-pam python-openssl python-mysqldb python-sqlalchemy iproute duplicity python-m2crypto lshw python-dev python-ldaptor``

 For installing further depedencies on your system we also recommend to install the header files for Python, librsync and to test the SQLite-backend we also need apsw.

-This can be done on Ubuntu 12.04 with:
+This can be done with:

-  apt-get install build-essential python-dev librsync-dev python-apsw
+``apt-get install build-essential python-dev librsync-dev python-apsw``

 ### Install via pip

-It is possible to use ``pip`` to install most of the requirements - some requirements are for other programs that can not be installed via pip.
+It is possible to use `pip` to install most of the requirements - some requirements are for other programs that can not be installed via pip.

-  pip install -r requirements.txt
+``pip install -r requirements.txt``

 ## Building